 We also publish a considerable amount of scholarship on international gender issues.
 Journal articles have addressed gender and law in nations ranging from Ghana to Japan.

-The Journal operates by consensus, and is organized in a manner that supports internal debate and discussion.
-Journal membership is comprised of students at Columbia University School of Law.
-Every Journal member is encouraged to contribute her or his views.
-All Journal members participate in the decision-making process regarding the selection and editing of articles.
+The Journal operates by consensus and is organized in a manner that supports internal debate and discussion.
+Journal membership comprises students at Columbia University School of Law.
+Every Journal member is encouraged to contribute their views, and all Journal members participate in the decision-making process regarding the selection and editing of articles.
 Members work in teams and follow one article in each issue from acceptance to publication.

 Our goal is to advance feminist scholarship and to serve as an outlet for interested students, practitioners, and academics.

-The Columbia Journal of Gender and Law welcomes new sponsors and donors to help support our activities to promote dialogue, debate, and awareness around an expansive view of feminism embracing women and men of different colors, classes, sexual orientations, and cultures.
+The Columbia Journal of Gender and Law welcomes new sponsors and donors to help support our activities to promote dialogue, debate, and awareness around an expansive view of feminism embracing people of different colors, classes, sexual orientations, and cultures.

 If you would like to sponsor or donate to the Columbia Journal of Gender and Law, please contact us: